Wirecloud/agile-dashboards/gitlab-harvester-operator/README.md

 Gitlab Harvester Operator operator
 ======================

-The Gitlab Harvester Operator operator is a WireCloud operator that provides ...
+The Gitlab Harvester Operator provides a list with all the issues and a list with all the commits of a Gitlab project.

 Build
 -----